dobarkod/cookie-banner/README.md

 We're old-school here so we just use Makefile for the tasks:

-    make check  # run jshint to check the code make # minify it
+    make lint  # run jshint to check the code make test  # run the tests
+    make # minify it

-You'll need `jshint` and `uglifyjs` tools installed for this.
+You'll need `jshint` and `uglifyjs` tools installed for this, and also `phantomjs` if you want to run the tests.

 Pull requests are welcome!
 In order to get your pull-request accepted, please follow these simple rules:

-* all code submissions must pass cleanly (no errors) with `make check`
+* all code submissions must pass cleanly (no errors) with `make test`
 * there should be no external JavaScript, CSS, image files or any other dependencies
 * the code should work with no errors or warnings on recent Chrome, Firefox,